bernhardangele/BU-adv-stats/Class2/Class2.md

 - We need a way to account for $s$ being less accurate at low sample sizes.
 - Solution: assume that the sample means aren't normally distributed, but rather *t*-distributed
 - Why *t*?
-  - The *t*-distribution is like the standard normal distribution, but it has an additional parameter that we call df (for degrees of freedom, but don't worry about that yet).
+  - The *t*-distribution is like the standard normal distribution, but it has an additional parameter that we call df (for degrees of freedom, but don't worry about the name yet).
   - The higher df, the closer the *t*-distribution is to the standard normal distribution
   - For lower df, the *t*-distribution has "heavy tails", meaning that it's wider
     - This reflects greater uncertainty.